PsyTechPro/TravelEdgeSkills/README.md

 ## What Are Skills?

 Skills are markdown files that give AI agents specialized knowledge and step-by-step workflows for specific tasks.
-When you add these to your setup, your AI assistant can recognize travel hacking tasks and apply expert-level frameworks and real strategies — not generic advice.
+When you add these to your setup, your AI assistant can recognize travel hacking tasks and apply expert-level frameworks and real strategies, not generic advice.

 ---